Super Baseball 2020

-Super Baseball 2020 is a futuristic baseball video game.
-It was first released in Japan for the Neo Geo in 1991, and then it was later released in North America for the Sega Genesis (ported by NuFX and released by Electronic Arts) and Super Nintendo Entertainment System (released by Tradewest) in 1993.
+Super Baseball 2020 is a 1991 baseball video game developed by Pallas and published by SNK for arcades on the Neo Geo MVS system.
+It was ported to the Neo Geo AES console a month after its release, followed by ports for the Sega Genesis and Super Nintendo Entertainment System in 1993.
 The North American Genesis and European Mega Drive versions feature a package illustration by Electronic Arts artist Marc Ericksen.

-The game follows the basic rules of baseball, but there are several upgrades since the game takes place in the then future of 2020.
+The game follows the basic rules of baseball and gameplay from its predecessor Baseball Stars Professional, but there are several upgrades since the game takes place in the then future of 2020.
 The most obvious difference from real baseball is that some of the characters in this game are robots.
 All the human characters are equipped with powerful armor, computer sensors, and jet-packs for improved offense and defensive skills.